INTRODUCTION

-The intention of the EURAD Mobility Programme is to financially support both junior and senior professionals, as well as PhD students from EURAD beneficiaries (= primary audience, but MSc students could be included at a later stage) to:
+The intention of the EURAD-2 Mobility Programme is to financially support both junior and senior professionals, as well as PhD students to:

-• follow training courses (life-long learning) in the field of RWM.
+• follow training courses (life-long learning) in the field of Radioactive Waste Management (RWM).

-These activities should serve competence development for the trainee and collaboration between EURAD beneficiaries.
+These activities should serve competence development for the trainee and collaboration between EURAD-2 partners.
 They can be complementary to training courses and/or part of a Continuous Personal Development (CPD) programme.

 • Visit = a short stay during which the visitor observes the activities performed at a certain institute or company